maliahavlicek/ci_mentor_insights/PORTFOLIO_3_PYTHON_ESSENTIALS.md

 ## Project Overview
 - Include a recording of site that shows the terminal interaction. https://chrome.google.com/webstore/detail/loom-for-chrome/liecbddmkiiihnedobmlmillhodjkdmb is a very intuitive and free tool to do a web recording.
+- Then you can use https://cloudconvert.com/mp4-to-gif to convert the mp4 to a gif and just paste it into the readme via git hub and it'll resovle itself.
 - One or two sentences providing an overview of your project.
 - Include a link to your deployed website

 ## Table of Contents
 Generate after readme is complete for UX and below

-## How To Play
+## How To Play/Use
-Paragraph or bullet points of how the user initiates the program and plays the game
+Paragraph or bullet points of how the user initiates the program and interfaces with it.
+You could have videos of each bit if you want and ditact what the user should do.

 ## Features
 Use this section to itemize the features of your project.